 Microtia is a birth deformity of the ear that occurs about one in 5,000-7,000 births, depending on varying statistics in different countries and in different ethnic races.
 When broken down in Latin, the term “microtia” is easy to understand.
-Micro = small; Otia= ear.
-Typical microtia, grade 3, looks like a little sausage-shaped Wrinkle of skin.
-A grade 2 microtia is a less severe form and often looks like a miniature ear.
-Grade 1 microtia is a minimally deformed ear. (see Fig. 5 in the “Variations of Microtia” section of the web site).
+Micro = small; otia = ear.
 In 90 percent of microtia, only one side is involved.
-There are twice as many right-sided microtias than left; microtia involves boys 65 percent of the time and girls 35 percent (see Table 1 in the web site).
+There are twice as many right-sided microtias than left; microtia involves boys 65 percent of the time and girls 35 percent.

 The exact cause (etiology) of microtia is somewhat obscure, but one sure thing is that the parents did not cause it and should not feel guilty.
-Although feelings of guilt are common amongst parents with a child having microtia, they certainly had nothing to do with the occurrence of the microtia, which is merely a “roll of the dice.”
+Although feelings of guilt are common amongst parents with a child having a congenital deformity, they certainly had nothing to do with the occurrence of the microtia, which is merely a “roll of the dice.”
 Children with microtia are great little kids who will lead normal productive lives with the support of their parents, family, physicians and friends.
-(See “Possible Cause and Incidence” in the web site)

 The majority of patients with microtia have no other problems aside from the ear.
 Approximately one-third have underdeveloped bony and soft tissues on the involved side of the face (hemifacial microsomia) and 15 percent have facial nerve weakness.
-Other general abnormalities such as cleft lip, cardiac, or urological problems are encountered much less frequently (see fig. 3 and Table 2 in “Associated Deformities” section of the web site).
+As part of a syndrome other abnormalities such as cleft lip, cardiac, or urological problems are encountered but these are less frequent.

 Children with microtia become aware of their differences at approximately 3 – 3½ years of age.
 Typically, they start comparing sides in a mirror and begin referring to their microtia as their “little ear.”